sudeepgumaste/SudeepBaskHealth/README.md

 ![Data sorting](./screenshots/data-rearrange-animation.png)

 ## Design and Architectural Decisions
 The dashboard is built using Next.js 14, leveraging the new app directory feature.
 To enhance the initial load time, the dashboard component is lazy-loaded.
 This component is wrapped in a Suspense component to display a loading state while data is being fetched.
 I opted for client-side rendering for the dashboard since it requires real-time data fetching.
 Streaming HTML for the widgets wouldn’t be ideal due to their dynamic nature.
+Although a server side request has been added to Home page and the data is passed on to the client side and used as initial data for the react query hook.

 > If there are any magic numbers used in the codebase, they have been appropriately explained with the comment right above them.